Convenience store shelves stocked with goods

 Your business could face legal action if a customer is injured or has a negative reaction to a product you sell, even if it's not your fault.
 For example, if a customer consumes a food item or beverage that causes an allergic reaction or other adverse effect, you could find yourself facing a lawsuit.

-Even if the issue that caused the injury or illness was tampered with or damaged at the warehouse or during distribution, you could still be held liable.
+Even if the issue that caused the injury or illness occurred at the factory, warehouse, or during distribution, you could still be held liable.
 Even if you aren’t found legally responsible, frivolous lawsuits can get expensive.

 Many convenience store owners elect to carry product liability insurance for this very reason.
 Insurance companies often include product liability as part of their standard general liability policy, but it can also be purchased as an endorsement.